Chen Xiangyu

-Chen Xiangyu (陈祥煜 (陳祥煜, Chén Xiángyù); born 17 February 2002) is a Chinese footballer currently playing as a forward for Qingdao West Coast.
+Chen Xiangyu (陈祥煜 (陳祥煜, Chén Xiángyù); born 17 February 2002) is a Chinese footballer currently playing as a forward for Shanxi Chongde Ronghai, on loan from Nantong Zhiyun.

 Club career

 Chen Xiangyu would go abroad to join Japanese club FC Imabari to further his football development before being loaned out to Kōchi United.
 On 11 March 2021 he would return to China to join top tier club Shenzhen where he would go on to be promoted to their senior team in the 2021 Chinese Super League campaign.
-He would make his professional debut in a league game on 30 July 2021 against Guangzhou F.C. in a 2-1 victory.
+He would make his professional debut in a league game on 30 July 2021 against Guangzhou FC in a 2-1 victory.

+On 11 March 2026, Chen was loaned to China League Two club Guizhou Guiyang Athletic again in the 2026 season.

+On 19 June 2026, Chen was loaned to another China League Two club Shanxi Chongde Ronghai.